dillonHe/EasyEDA-Documents/Tutorial/PCB.md

 5. Click to select the track and then Click and Drag on a segment of the track to adjust the segment between vertices.
   ![](images/115_PCB_TrackSegmentAdjust.gif)

-6. Pressing the `L` Hotkey when drawing the track will change the track’s Route Angle on the fly.
+6. Pressing the `L` Hotkey when drawing the track will change the track's Route Angle on the fly.
 And you can change Route Angle on the Canvas Attributes of the right panel before the next drawing.
   ![](images/112_PCB_RouteAngle.png)